cloud-ark/kubeplus/Guidelines.md

 # Operator Guidelines

 Kubernetes Operators extend Kubernetes API to manage third-party software as native Kubernetes objects.
-Number of Operators are being built for platform elements like databases, queues, loggers, etc.
-We are seeing more and more fit-for-purpose application platforms being created by composing multiple Operators together.
+Number of Operators are being built today.
+They range from application-specific Operators to deploy and manage traditional web applications like Moodle, Wordpress, Odoo on Kubernetes, to Operators that manage platform elements like MySQL, Postgres, Redis, MongoDB, Kafka, Prometheus, Logstash, etc. to run on Kubernetes.
+Consequently, we are seeing a new trend where fit-for-purpose application platforms are being created by composing multiple such Operators together on a Kubernetes cluster.

-While working on such a custom platform for one of our customers, we observed challenges that arise when using multiple Operators together.
-Moreover we reflected on the usability of Operators while building tools that work on multiple Operators e.g.: tools for [discovery](https://github.com/cloud-ark/kubediscovery) and [lineage tracking](https://github.com/cloud-ark/kubeprovenance) of Custom Resources created by Operators.
-Examples of such usability challenges can be:
+While working on one such custom platform for one of our customers, we observed following challenges when using multiple Operators together.

-  * Some of the Operators introduce new CLIs.
+  * CLI overload: Some of the Operators introduce new CLIs.
 Usability becomes an issue when end users have to learn multiple CLIs to use more than one Operators in a cluster.

-  * Some of the Operator type definitions do not follow OpenAPI Specification.
-This makes it hard to generate documentation for custom resources similar to native Kubernetes resources.
+  * API diversity: When using multiple Operators, it becomes a challenge for application developers to discover the capabilities of the various Custom Resources available in the Cluster — what all Custom Resources are available? what are their attributes? how to use them?
+Application developers can go to each Operator’s documentation to find this information, but this is not a user-friendly approach.

+  * Interoperability: Another challenge is how different Custom Resources work together.
+For instance, a MySQL Custom Resource and a Backup Custom Resource both may work with Volumes.
+How to ensure that both these Custom Resources are using the same Volume in their operations?

+There is much diversity in how Operators are implemented today.
+These guidelines are our attempt to formalize a basic set of rules that Operator developers can follow while developing their Operators.
-Our study of existing community Operators from this perspective led us to come up with Operator development guidelines that will improve overall usability of Operators.
-The primary goal of these guidelines is : cluster admin should be able to easily compose multiple Operators together to form a platform stack; and application developers should be able to discover and consume Operators effortlessly.
+We have developed these guidelines after studying existing community Operators and building few Operators, and some related tools, ourselves.
+If followed, such Operators will provide consistent usage experience to end users (cluster administrators and application developers).
+Specifically, cluster admins will be able to easily compose multiple Operators together to form a platform stack;
+and application developers will be able to discover and consume Custom Resources from different Operators effortlessly.

 The guidelines are divided into three sections - design guidelines, implementation guidelines and packaging guidelines.